-Tailoring your pre-workout meals and snacks is a great way to make sure you have enough energy available to get you through your exercises.
-We already know from above that carbohydrates are key for readily available energy, but where does protein and fats fit in?
+Tailoring your pre-workout meals and snacks is a great way to make sure you have enough energy available to get you through your training program.
+We already know from above that carbohydrates are key for readily available energy, but where do protein and fats fit in?

 What you eat will depend on how long it is before your workout:

 If it’s going to be 4 or more hours before your workout, you want to get a good portion of complex carbs and protein, and a little bit of fat.
 This will help to ensure you still have glucose available to use for energy but won’t be feeling full.
 Examples of balanced meals include:

 - Chicken with sweet potato and veg roasted in oil